ibrahimshittu/ibrahim-shittu-portfolio/content/blog/bim-harambee-africa-2020-aec-automation.md

 The African BIM community is vibrant and supportive.
 Engaging with peers accelerates learning and creates opportunities for collaboration on innovative projects.

-#### 4. Computational Design is Accessible

-Tools like Dynamo and Grasshopper have democratized computational design.
-You don't need to be a programmer to start benefiting from automation.

 ## Gratitude and Recognition

 I'm deeply grateful to the BIM Harambee team and everyone who made this event possible.
 Their dedication to advancing digital construction in Africa is truly inspiring.